jessicaseto/fend-project-memory-game/README.md

 There are 8 pairs within the 16 cards.

 Once all the matches are found, a modal is displayed with the number of moves, star rating, and the time it took for you to win.

-## Contributing

-This is a Udacity student project.
-Pull requests not accepted.